Why and whence the Hilbert space in quantum theory?: Introduction

-Yet a further salient angle lies in the fact that the genesis of quantum structures cannot in principle be physical; a point, long championed by Ludwig \cite[Foreword]{ludwig5}, \cite{ludwig3, br1}.
-By this, one should understand that the justification in the physics' tongue---""temporal $t$"=evolution, interaction with environment, state collapses, notion of `the state $|\texttt{before}\rangle$/$|\texttt{after}\rangle$', modelling the measuring process \cite{busch}, \etc---will always suffer from the circular logic when attempting to derive quantum mathematics.
+Yet a further salient feature lies in the fact that the genesis of quantum structures cannot in principle be physical""---a point, long championed by G.~Ludwig \cite[Foreword]{ludwig5}, \cite{ludwig3} and voiced clearly by other writers (E.~Jaynes, A.~Peres, D.~Mermin; see references and quotations in ref.~\cite{br1}).
+By this, one should understand that the justification in the physics' tongue---""temporal $t$"=evolution, interaction with environment, collapses of states, notion of the `state $|\texttt{before}\rangle$/$|\texttt{after}\rangle$', modelling the measuring process \cite{busch}, \etc---will always suffer from the circular logic when attempting to derive mathematical apparatus of \qt.

-The situation is well known in the literature in the context of `never"=ending' debate over interpretations \cite{laloe, hrenn}.
-This has an impact on reasoning, on physicality of argument, and even on the physical level of rigor; this term should also be excluded. \emph{The search for underpinning of quantum the\-ory}---""unusual as it may seem---is largely \emph{not a question of physics} \cite{ludwig5}, much less of phenomenology: particles, phenomena, fields and their interactions.
-The similar argument was already voiced in the literature \cite[p.~220]{aaronson+}, \cite{hrenn}.
-For example, in the abstract of the article \cite{dAriano}, one openly claims that ``mathematization of the physical theory \ldots\ must contain no physical primitives.
+The situation is well known in the literature as the `never"=ending' debate over interpretations \cite{laloe, hren, aaronson+, silverman}.
+This has an impact on physicality of argument and even on the `physical level of rigor' in reasoning; this term should also be excluded. \begin{itemize} \item The search for underpinning of quantum the\-ory---unusual as it may seem---is largely \emph{not a question of physics} \cite{ludwig5}, much less of phenomenology: particles, phenomena, fields and their interactions. \end{itemize} The similar argument is already present in the literature \cite[p.~220]{aaronson+}, \cite{hren}.
+For example, in abstract of the article \cite{dAriano}, one openly claims that ``mathematization of the physical theory \ldots\ must contain no physical primitives.
 In provocative words: `physics from no physics'\,\,''.

 Attempts to justify the formalism of \qt\ \cite{accardi+, dAriano} had already begun under von~Neumann as a programme called ``continuous geometry'' \cite{neumann}.
 However, it is now recognized \cite{kronz} that the programme had not been successful, though it gave birth to the three mathematically nice theories: algebraic approach to \qm, quantum logic \cite{engesser}, and rings of operators (von~Neumann algebras).

-In this connection we emphasize that the underpinning should not constitute the ready"=made mathematics \cite{br1}, because the mathematical structures""---even commonly"=used---are not delivered from above.
+In this connection we emphasize that the underpinning cannot constitute the ready"=made mathematics \cite{br1}, because the mathematical structures, even commonly"=used, are not delivered from above.
 The questions `whence/"!why?\@' can hardly be answered in the sequence \cite{salmon}